 Software Engineer II-III (4469)

-The National Radio Astronomy Observatory (NRAO) is recruiting a Software Engineer I-III to join the development team that created and maintains the online software used to operate the Atacama Large Millimeter Array (ALMA) Telescope.
-The ALMA telescope is an array of 66 radio antenna located high in the Chilean Andes.
+Join the development team that created and maintains the online software used to operate the ALMA Telescope.
+The Atacama Large Millimeter Array (ALMA) is an array of 66 radio antenna located high in the Chilean Andes.
 Its scientific capabilities are, by a large factor, better than any other millimeter wave radio telescope.
 It was commissioned in 2013 and is, to date, the largest ground-based astronomical project.
 ALMA is supported by a diverse team of people in 4 continents (North America, South America, Europe and Asia).

 The successful applicant will have the opportunity to contribute to the next generation of significant software upgrades to the ALMA telescope, which will incorporate new hardware and software.
 The potential exists to lead significant software infrastructure upgrades and tackle obsolescence by designing and prototyping new software technologies.